 To solve its problem, the manufacturer needed a data capture system that would allow its field sales employees to easily capture inventory data at the hospitals where the consignment inventory resided.
 The solution was to provide its field sales employees with consumer-grade Apple iPhones running the RFgen Mobile Foundations for SAP solution.

 After launching RFgen on the Apple iPhones, the client found the results to be incredible: The client's inventory tracking accuracy reached 99.9 percent, and it saw an 80 percent increase in faster employee training, a 30 percent increase in productivity and a 25 percent rise in efficiency.

 The choice between ruggedized and consumer-grade devices is complex and requires an operational area-by-area analysis to determine deciding factors.
 Consumer-grade devices are much less expensive up front and often easier for employees to use, but factors such as durability and working conditions may favor rugged devices in some applications.
-The white paper, Future Trends in Enterprise Mobility examines how market shifts in operating systems and consumer-grade devices are shaping the future of enterprise mobility.
+Market shifts in operating systems and consumer-grade devices are shaping the future of enterprise mobility.